kaltura/kaltura-player-js/docs/localization.md

 }
 ```

-Actually, the plugin could supply only one json contains multi translation dictionary.
+Actually, the plugin could supply only one json contains multi language dictionaries.
 For example `langs.i18n.json` looks like:

 ```json
 {